terrance74liang/UI-R1/README.md

 ## 🔥Insight 1 : Fast Grounding

-**Thinking is not needed for GUI grounding.** Inspired by concurrent works studying LRM's efficient reasoning, we conduct efficient reasoning by RFT training.
+**Thinking is not needed for GUI grounding.** Inspired by concurrent works studying efficient LRM, we realize efficient reasoning by RFT training.
 Details are:

 1. DAST (Difficulty-Adaptive Slow-Thinking): Add difficulty-adaptive length reward to make reasoning from slow to fast.
 2. Nothinking: Not output reasoning process.